 My favorite day of the year is the day we switch from Daylight Savings Time to Standard Time.
 The clock goes back, giving me a precious extra hour.
-I always seem to need more time.
+I always seem to need more time—over the years, my growing people-pleasing tendencies haven’t helped.
 I don’t recall being in such demand in my 20s.

 One of the traps is, like most of us, I think I can do more than I can.
 This often leads to helping others solve their problems on top of my own.
 I don’t want to disappoint my children, wanted to meet my parents’ needs as they aged, give a top performance at work, and be available for the committee or organization asking for assistance.
-I agreed to whatever was asked of me; I didn’t want others to think I was selfish and uncaring—something that rarely happens when you turn someone down.
+So, I agreed to whatever was asked of me; I didn’t want others to think I was selfish and uncaring—something that rarely happens when you turn someone down.
 But, there are only a certain number of hours in a day, and something had to give.
+In short, I couldn’t say no.

 I realized that I needed to do a better job of setting up and guarding my boundaries.
 They are key to placing greater emphasis on your self-respect and your goals—and not being an inveterate people-pleaser buried in an avalanche of to-dos.